ZEN10111/GL_DevOps_BaseCamp/Task. Jenkins-CI pipelines-Groovy/Task. Jenkins-CI pipelines-Groovy.md

 The  project include
 1) [Optional] Script for automated Jenkins setup (with user, plugins).
 Name install_jenkins.sh
-2) Multibranch pipeline connect  with the Gitlab/Github project repository with the Jenkinsfile 3)Jenkinsfile has several stages: build, tests, notification (telegram bot, etc.)
+2) Multibranch pipeline connect  with the Gitlab/Github project repository with the Jenkinsfile
+3) Jenkinsfile has several stages: build, tests, notification (telegram bot, etc.)
-4)[Optional] Use branch conditions, vars, etc
+4) [Optional] Use branch conditions, vars, etc

 Script for automated Jenkins setup (with user, plugins).